Course details: Modules | Fees and funding | Entry requirements | How to apply.

 Learn more about fees and funding.

 For the MSc programme you require a good Honours degree or its equivalent.
-For those whose first language is not English, a TOEFL or IELTS Certificate is required.
+For those whose first language is not English, an IELTS Certificate is required.
 Entry at Graduate Diploma level is possible for those with a reasonable first degree.
 Graduate Diploma students can upgrade to the Msc on satisfactory examination performance.

 Learn more about entry requirements.